 The current COVID-19 crisis has escalated the value of video content, as users continue to seek more virtual experiences through not only the video-based platforms and streaming services, but as a means of connecting with others.

 The Value of Video

 Visual content tends to dominate social platforms, and among that content, video dominates other visuals.
 Why?
-Because the value of video lies in its ability to simulate real experiences, the more approachable and adaptable qualities, and the overall view that videos provide richer experiences for viewers as opposed to one-dimensional formats like text and images.
+Because the value of video lies in its ability to simulate real experiences and provide richer experiences for viewers as opposed to one-dimensional formats like text and images.

 The Best of the Best